wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
-This will look for all PART nodes, and filter for those who have a `category = Utility` Field.
+This will look for all PART nodes, and filter for those who have a `category = Utility` Key.
 Note that this category must not be inside any other node.
 It must be directly inside the mentioned PART.

 <br>
 >```